DanForys/ts-query-model/docs/columns/concepts.md

 import { columns } from "ts-query-model";
 ```

+See the menu on the left for details on the available
+column types.

 The column types perform these functions:

 - transforming data from JavaScript types to SQL types